-As a voluntary, multi-stakeholder forum, the Global Partnership plays an important role in supporting implementation of the SDGs.
+As a voluntary, multi-stakeholder forum focused on improving the effectiveness of all forms of co-operation for development, the Global Partnership plays an important role in supporting implementation of the SDGs.

-In September 2015, the international community agreed on a new set of Sustainable Development Goals (SDGs) to guide development efforts in the years ahead.
-Implementing this ambitious agenda will require not just more resources, but collective efforts to improve the quality, effectiveness and impact of development co-operation.
+In September 2015, the international community agreed on a new set of Sustainable Development Goals (SDGs) to guide development efforts through 2030.
+Implementing this ambitious agenda will necessitate not just more resources, but collective efforts to improve the quality, effectiveness and impact of all types of development co-operation.

-- developing country leadership, strengthening of institutions and country systems
+- Support developing country leadership in strengthening their institutions and country systems;

-- development partnerships involving a broad range of stakeholders to maximise impact
+- Ensure development partnerships involve a broad range of stakeholders to maximise impact; and

-- monitoring of progress in implementation through a process led by developing countries
+- Monitor progress in implementation of the development effectiveness principles through a process led by countries themselves.

 Evidence generated from the biennial Global Partnership monitoring process, a voluntary and country-led assessment of progress in meeting development co-operation commitments, now provides evidence to SDG targets on respecting countries’ policy space and leadership (SDG 17.15); multi-stakeholder partnerships for development (SDG 17.16); and gender equality and women’s empowerment (SDG 5c).